Asymmetric Errors: Pdf errors

 A combination of results generally brings with it the question of whether such a combination is valid: is it plausible that these are really measurements of the same quantity?
 This is generally expressed as a $\chi^2$ value, or some other goodness of fit measure.
 Again, this is readily done when using likelihoods but is rather contrived when using pdfs.

 For a given measurement $\AE x_i {\spi} {\smi} $\ we can express its compatibility with some quoted $x_c$ using the p-value or its equivalent expression in terms of sigmas.
 With the familiar Gaussian, we would say that a measurement of $12.7 \pm 0.1 $ was 5 sigma away from some nominal value of $12.2$, and accordingly treat it with strong reservation.
 A similar approach for asymmetric errors will use $\spi$ and $\smi$, but care must be taken over the direction of the deviation.
-Using the dimidiated model for simplicity, a value of $\AE 12.7 0.1 0.2 $\ is 2.5 sigma away from a proposed true value of $12.2$, not 5 sigma.
-The reason is that if a true value of 12.2 gives a measured value of 12.7 this is an {\em upward} fluctuation.
+Suppose the proposed true value is $12.2$ and the measurement is $\AE 12.7 0.1 0.2 $.
+Using the dimidiated model, this deviation is a 5 sigma, not 2.5 sigma, as the quoted measurement implies that a process which may go up a little or down a lot has given a result of 12.7.
 For other models the arithmetic is not so simple, but the p-value can readily be determined from the pdf.

 If we ask about the compatibility of $\AE x_i {\spi} {\smi} $ with some $\AE x_c {\sigma^+_c} \sigma^-_c $, as opposed to a single value, this can be obtained from the convolution of the two pdfs.
 This can be done numerically, within the framework of the model adopted.